-Since the 1930s, the federal government has funded one expensive approach to low-income housing after another—without seeming to notice that the new approaches were made necessary less by market failure than by the failure of past public policies.
-Public housing projects erected to replace slums soon became "severely distressed," in the phrase used by one congressional study.
-Housing vouchers meant to end "concentrated poverty" instead moved it around.
-The low income housing tax credit program provides large subsidies to developers and few, if any, benefits to low-income families.
+The federal government has funded one expensive approach to low-income housing after another since the 1930s — without seeming to notice that the new approaches were made necessary by the failures of past public policies.
+The public housing projects erected to replace slums soon became dilapidated and crime-ridden.
+The federal housing vouchers meant to end "concentrated poverty" simply moved poverty around.
+And another federal effort — the low income housing tax credit — appears to have aided developers more than low-income households.

-President Obama has said that his administration will end programs that have failed.
-Let's hope that the administration takes a fresh look at housing programs and recognizes the distortions and damage they have created.
-They have failed not because of poor architecture or design, nor minor management problems, but because of much more fundamental factors.
-Federal housing programs distort markets in ways that undermine neighborhoods, they encourage dependency, and they do not create incentives for long-term maintenance and improvements.
+President Donald Trump says that his administration will end failed programs and repeal counterproductive regulations.
+As such, the administration should reexamine housing programs because they create a myriad of distortions and social damage.
+Federal interventions undermine neighborhoods, encourage dependency, and create disincentives for long-term maintenance and improvements in housing.
 They also rest on the false premise that the private sector cannot provide housing for those of modest means.

-Federal housing subsidies have also been expensive to taxpayers.
-In 2009, the federal government will spend about $25 billion on rental aid for low-income households and about $8 billion on public housing projects.1 The following sections discuss the origins of federal subsidies, the distortions caused by public housing and housing vouchers, and the ability of private markets to provide housing without government help.
+The following sections discuss the origins of federal subsidies, the distortions caused by public housing and rental subsidies, and the ability of private markets to provide housing without government help.

 Origins of Federal Housing Aid

-For generations, activists—from Jacob Riis to Jesse Jackson—have viewed the housing conditions of lower-income Americans with despair, and their concerns have prompted many federal interventions.
-The first large effort was the National Housing Act of 1937, which has been repeatedly amended with new attempts at reform over the decades.
-A pattern has emerged: each time a bold new approach is attempted, initial success is followed in subsequent decades by unintended and harmful side-effects.
+For generations, activists have viewed the housing conditions of lower-income Americans with despair, and their concerns have prompted many federal interventions.
+The first large effort was the National Housing Act of 1937, which has been repeatedly amended over the decades.
+A pattern has emerged: each time a bold new approach is attempted, and then some initial perceived success is followed in subsequent decades by unintended and harmful side-effects.

-The outlines of this pattern began to emerge as early as 1854, when the New York Association for Improving the Condition of the Poor decided to build a "model tenement" at the corner of Elizabeth and Mott Streets.
+This pattern began to emerge as early as 1854 when the New York Association for Improving the Condition of the Poor decided to build a "model tenement" at the corner of Elizabeth and Mott Streets.
 Constructed by a newly formed limited-dividend corporation, the building degenerated rapidly, and in a little more than a decade it had became one of the worst slums in the city.
 It was sold, and soon after demolished.
 Like later public housing projects, this effort aimed at limiting or eliminating the profit motive in housing, and the result was that there was little incentive for anyone to maintain or improve the structure.

-All these attempts ignored the fact that during 1870–1930—when there were high levels of immigration and rapid urbanization—private builders erected thousands of units of low-cost housing that were "affordable" to those with low incomes.
-Reformers who bemoaned the lack of low-income housing failed to understand the vitality of the many neighborhoods with modest dwellings, which served as building blocks allowing residents to own their own homes and move up the "housing ladder" to better, larger homes as they became better off.
+All these attempts ignored the fact that during 1870–1930 — when there were high levels of immigration and rapid urbanization — private builders erected many thousands of units of low-cost housing that were "affordable" to those with low incomes.
+Reformers who bemoaned the lack of low-income housing failed to understand the vitality of neighborhoods with modest dwellings, which served as building blocks allowing residents to own their own homes and move up the "housing ladder" to better, larger homes as they became better off.

-However, the optimism of reformers in the 1960s was dashed by the growing failures of federal housing efforts.
-By the early 1960s, public housing was becoming infamous for its crime, graffiti, smashed windows, and general deterioration, and by the 1970s many projects had become social disasters.8 A landmark in government failure occurred in 1972 with the demolition of the Pruitt-Igoe high-rise public housing complex in St. Louis, which consisted of 33 11-story apartment buildings.
-Considered an "architectural masterpiece" when built in the early 1950s, the federally funded Pruitt-Igoe project was demolished after vandalism and crime rendered it uninhabitable.9 Since then, many more federal housing initiatives have been launched, but most have similarly ended up as expensive failures.
+However, the optimism of reformers in the 1960s was soon dashed by the growing failures of federal housing efforts.
+Even by the early 1960s, public housing was becoming infamous for its crime, graffiti, smashed windows, and general deterioration, and by the 1970s many projects had become social disasters.8 A landmark in government failure occurred in 1972 with the demolition of Pruitt-Igoe, which consisted of 33 11-story apartment buildings.
+Considered an "architectural masterpiece" when built in the early 1950s, the federally funded project was demolished after vandalism and crime rendered it uninhabitable.9 Since then, many more federal housing initiatives have been launched, but most have ended up as expensive failures.

 HUD was not originally intended to have much direct involvement with public housing.
-The 1937 housing act encouraged the construction of public housing projects with the creation of a federal housing authority to purchase local construction bonds, but local authorities were to build and manage the projects.
+The Housing Act of 1937 encouraged the construction of public housing projects by the creation of a federal housing authority to purchase local construction bonds, but local authorities were to build and manage the projects.
 Public housing was supposed to be supported through rents and local funding.

 However, the exodus of working-class families from public housing, along with a rent cap imposed by Congress in 1969, made local housing authorities dependent on federal operating and repair subsidies doled out by HUD.
-The turning point was legislation that limited rents to 25 percent of tenant income, which had the unintended consequence of sharply cutting the revenues of housing authorities—and thus maintenance spending.
+The turning point was legislation that limited rents to 25 percent of tenant income (later 30 percent), which had the unintended consequence of sharply cutting the revenues of housing authorities — and thus maintenance spending.

-Federal operating subsidies have risen from $6.5 million in 1969 to $4.4 billion by 2009.10 These operating subsidies are in addition to the $2.5 billion or so annually that HUD distributes for capital spending on public housing projects.
-The federal economic stimulus bill in early 2009 kicked in an additional one-time infusion of $4 billion for capital spending.11 About 1.1 million households currently inhabit federally financed public housing, down from a peak of 1.4 million households in 1991.12
+Federal operating subsidies for public housing were $4.4 billion in 2016, while federal capital spending on public housing was $1.3 billion.10 The economic stimulus bill of 2009 provided an additional one-time infusion of $4 billion for capital spending.11 Individuals in about 1.1 million households currently live in federally financed public housing.12

 Most people agree that big public housing projects can be noxious environments for their tenants.
 They are disproportionately home to extremely poor, single-parent households, along with the crime, social problems, and poor academic performance associated with that demography.
 Ironically, public housing was originally meant to serve lower middle class working families.
 But as the economy boomed after World War II, those families found private homes in the growing suburbs, and by the 1960s they had abandoned public housing.
 Left behind were poor, nonworking families, almost all of them headed by single women.
 Public housing became a key component of the vast welfare network that gave young women their own income and apartment if they gave birth to illegitimate kids.
 As the fatherless children of those women grew up and went astray, many projects became lawless places, overrun with gang activities.